 Use the --sample-sex option to specify the sample sex on the command line.
-The information is passed to all callers (small VC, CNV, SV and Repeat Genotyper).
-The CNV caller has a sex inference feature, however, if --sample-sex is specified, it takes precedence over the inferred sex.
-For example:
+The information is passed to all callers (small VC, CNV, SV, and Repeat Genotyper).
+The CNV caller contains a separate sex inference feature, but the specified --sample-sex takes precedence over the inferred sex.
+The following example specifies sample sex using the --sample-sex option: